f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

       ]
   }

-To view the aggregate interface issue the following API call to the aggregate names used previously **mgmt-aggr**.
+To view the aggregate interface, issue the following API call to the aggregate names used previously **mgmt-aggr**.
+You'll see that both **q/mgmt0** and **2/mgmt0** are members of the aggregate interface.

 .. code-block:: bash